LCTyrell/Fast_Neural_Style_Transfer_on_NCS2/README.md

 ## Limitation :

+* Do not use image larger than 1000px if the NCS2 box is not checked.
-* Raspberry Pi with 1Go Ram (if the NCS2 box is not checked): do not use an image larger than ~200x200px (use Downscale)
+* Raspberry Pi with 1Go Ram : do not use an image larger than ~200x200px if the NCS2 box is not checked. (use Downscale)
-* Raspberry Pi with 4Go Ram (if the NCS2 box is not checked): do not use an image larger than ~600x600px (use Downscale)
+* Raspberry Pi with 4Go Ram : do not use an image larger than ~600x600px if the NCS2 box is not checked. (use Downscale)